 - If your baby is unhappy at the breast, feed him your expressed milk and concentrate on helping him learn to enjoy close bodily contact with you without pressure to nurse.
 With time and patience, most babies will learn to breastfeed.

-A baby who is hypotonic, or ‘floppy’, may show little interest in breastfeeding.
+A baby who has been diagnosed with a condition that makes him hypotonic, or ‘floppy’, may show little interest in breastfeeding.
 To make feeding easier:

 - Tuck a rolled up cloth under your breast close to your chest wall, or